Escape to Danger

-Escape to Danger is a 1943 British thriller film directed by Lance Comfort and Victor Hanbury and starring Eric Portman, Ann Dvorak and Karel Stepanek.
+Escape to Danger (also known as Murder in a Convoy) is a 1943 British thriller film directed by Lance Comfort and Victor Hanbury and starring Eric Portman, Ann Dvorak and Karel Stepanek.
+It was written by Jack Whittingham and Wolfgang Wilhelm from a story by Patrick Kirwan.

 Plot

 During the Second World War a British schoolteacher working in Denmark is caught up when the Germans invade.